IconPippi/SimTriggers/README.md

 ## How to:

 ### Install this add-on
-A proper installer is on the TODO list :)
+A proper installer is on the TODO list. :)

 ### Install a module
 Drag the module's files into the conveniently provided ./SimTriggers/modules directory (can be found in the same folder the .jar file is stored)